 But we all know it is one thing to claim that our church accepts the Bible as authoritative over “proclamation, faith and life,” and another to live it out.
 That excellent statement you just read comes from a Lutheran denomination that debated and voted at their 2009 convention to ordain openly homosexual men and women to the office of elder.
 That was a truly sad event.
 Claiming the Bible led them, they voted against the Bible.

-My recent book, The Titus Mandate , examines the matter of voting in the light of Scripture, because neither Paul nor his protégé Titus led churches or appointed leaders with votes.
+My recent book, , examines the matter of voting in the light of Scripture, because neither Paul nor his protégé Titus led churches or appointed leaders with votes.
 The difference is surprising since this is how we who live 2,000 years later would have expected an apostle and his protégé to lead churches.
 So it’s worth repeating.
 Paul and Titus didn’t use votes in church.
 The reason is deftly simple.
 They were serving God’s redeemed people, not an agenda.
 Titus was on Crete as a shepherd with a heart of compassion for hassled and distressed sheep.
 He came to build the church, not coalitions.